AdityaB1152/InstagramClone/README.md

-# WhatsappChatApp
+# Instagram Clone
 ## About This Project
-### Clone of real world Social Media applicationInstagram built on Android Studio and Firebase
+### Clone of real world Social Media application Instagram built on Android Studio and Firebase
 **Programming Language Used : _JAVA_**
 **UI designed using : _XML_**
 **Database and Storage : _Firebase_**